 Elephant & Castle Tube, South Bank University exit

 Guided by Isobel

-Short version: Seeing the Elephant in Sarf London.
+Short read: Seeing the Elephant in Sarf London.
 One of our South London “specials.”
 Specialist guided.
 Yes, this one’s curated – come out of the teeming mind, that overflowing storehouse of local knowledge – by our south London specialist, Isobel.

-Long version: Let’s run the film backwards.
+Long read: Let’s run the film backwards.
 The £1.5 billion 21st century regeneration programme.
 The clumsy 1950s redevelopment.
 The devastation visited upon Elephant & Castle by the Luftwaffe.
 Before all that – including before the junction’s being overwhelmed by motor traffic – this being a locality where people came to socialise, shop and be entertained.
 The French observer observing on the eve of World War I ” South London’s central edifice is a public house – the Elephant & Castle.”
 The railway’s pitching up.
 The Metropolitan Tabernacle pitching up (the portico survives).
 The local-boy- made-good story – Michael Faraday and his pioneering work on electricity.
 The tavern becoming a coaching halt and giving its name to the junction.
 The smithy being converted, about 1760, to a tavern.
 In 1641 John Flaxman setting up a blacksmith’s forge on an island site here to take advantage of the passing horse-drawn traffic.
 Outside chance that Shakespeare alluded to it in Twelfth Night (Antonio and Sebastian’s decision to lodge “in the south suburbs, at the Elephant”).
 So, yes, Elephant & Castle’s a palimpsest.
 And since, as the Forensic Scientists say, “every contact leaves a trace,” it’s fun to work back through this textbook example of the game London plays better than any other city in the world: the Regeneration Game.
 And into the bargain get to know a quintessential south London neighbourhood.

-Meet Isobel just outside the Southbank University exit of Elephant & CastleTube.
+To go on the Walking the Elephant walk meet Isobel just outside the Southbank University exit of Elephant & Castle Tube.

 Isobel sometimes starts this walk by saying “the station you’ve just arrived at ‘midwived’ the first baby born on the Tube.
 It was 1924.
 Her name was Marie Cordery (though several newspapers got carried away and ran tales crediting her with names that began with the initials T.U.B.E.).”
 Glee.
 What fun it is to know stuff like that.

-A private London Walk makes a fab present – be it a birthday or anniversary or get-to-know-your-new neighbourhood gift or Christmas present or whatever.
+A private London Walk makes a fab gift – be it a birthday or anniversary or Christmas present or whatever.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that’s special.
 Memories make us rich.